bulbulhossenbd/CreditCardView-1/README.md

 creditCardView.flipToFront(); // To show the front side
 ```

-If you want configure the label texts of owner name and valid thru:
+If you want to configure the label texts of owner name and valid thru:

 ```xml
 <movile.com.creditcardguide.view.CreditCardView